Join us for the 2022 Fall Festival at Stokesville Campground

-The Shenandoah Mountain Bike Festival originated in 1997 and remains a volunteer-run event.
-The Festival is the largest fundraiser for the Shenandoah Valley Bicycle Coalition (SVBC) proceeds from the Festival help the Coalition achieve our goals of Building better communities in the Vally.
-The Festival is held at the beautiful Stokesville Campground.
+The Shenandoah Mountain Bike Festival originated in 1997 and has always been and remains a volunteer-run event.
+The Festival is the largest fundraiser for the Shenandoah Valley Bicycle Coalition (SVBC) proceeds from the Festival help the Coalition fulfill our mission to Build Better Communities in the Valley.
+The Festival is held at the beautiful Stokesville Campground on the edge of the George Washington National Forest

 - Current members of the Shenandoah Valley Bicycle Coalition receive a discount on their festival registration.
 Join or Renew Today!